telexyz/engine/documents/_TKNZ.md

 * Handle `Thoọng`, need to conver `oo` to `ooo`

-* colapse types that have similar _ascii-telex represention_ to create next layer of _ascii-telex types_
+* Reject mixed upper vs lower case syllable, keep only titelized or capitalized sylls

 [ DONE ]

+* colapse types that have similar _ascii-telex trans_ to create next layer of _ascii-telex types_

 * Convert _utf8 types_ to _ascii-telex types_